Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 ![Diagram editor and textual editor side by side](images/ui_multiple_editors.png "Diagram editor and textual editor side by side")

 Experiment with these options and use them to meet your personal workflow.

-One additional hint about editor synchronisation: If you changed a model, you need to save it to let ModuleStudio reflect the changes in other opened editors.